ga-wdi-curriculum/rails-self-referentials/readme.md

 > In the create action, were creating a new friendship in the database between the current user and the user with id specified in the `index` view.
 In the delete action, we're finding the friendship by it's id (in the `show` view) and destroying it in the database.

 Great, it's working!
-There's just a couple of problems...One problem is the user can friend himself!
+There's just a couple of problems...One problem is the user can friend themself!
 We can't have that.
 Additionally a user can friend someone multiple times, again it wouldn't make sense for this to be the case either.

 Let's first create some validations in our `friendship` model.
 In `app/models/friendship.rb`: